pankaj0123/flight/README.md

 * Missing Values: In this proces we drop few columns containing 90% null values.
 After removing we used median method to fill Na values.

 ## Feature Selection
 Feature selection we used Lasso and Selecteformmodel.
-In this setp we fit Independent features and got four fatures Scheduled_Time, Departure_Delay, Wheels_off and Elaspsed_Time are Independent features.
+In this setp we fit Independent features and got 2 fatures Flight and origin are Independent features.

 ## Model Building